 The winner(s) will receive a handsome cast bronze plaque and a $3,000 prize, usually at an AESS sponsored or co-sponsored conference in the fall.
 Honoring such persons and recalling their achievements is considered an important function of our professional organization.

-Nominations are due by 1 December 2018 (extended from 31 July 2018).
+Nominations are due by 1 December, 2020.
 Please consider nominating a worthy candidate using the form found here.